-NASA and SpaceX are investigating spacecraft parachutes but say safety is not a concern
+NASA and SpaceX investigate spacecraft parachutes but say safety is not a concern

 “So the system is operating correctly,” he said.
 “But even though the system is operating correctly, we're not happy with that.
 We're going to keep looking and see if we can understand better how the system actually operates, and understand where the weaknesses are in the system so we can have a safer system for crews moving forward.”

 After the Crew-2 return, officials said they thoroughly inspected the chutes and found no problem.
-And they said that the descent rate of the capsule was well within the safety margins.
+They said the descent rate of the capsule was well within the safety margins.
 When the cargo capsule returned last month, the rate of descent was also fine, officials said.

 NASA and SpaceX believe the lag on the fourth parachute occurs because the others essentially crowd it out, “and then it struggles to inflate at times,” said Steve Stich, NASA’s commercial crew program manager.

-He said it had happened on other cargo missions as well, but couldn’t say how many.
+He said it had happened on other cargo missions as well but couldn’t say how many.

 “It is interesting to us that it's we saw it on back-to-back missions,” he said.
 “So we're taking the extra time to continue look at the system.”

-SpaceX’s next human spaceflight mission, Crew-4 is slated for mid-April and the return of Crew-3 is scheduled for the end of that month.
+SpaceX’s next human spaceflight mission, Crew-4, is slated for mid-April and the return of Crew-3 is scheduled for the end of that month.